d0ct0r4r6a/100-days-of-code/README.md

 **Thoughts:** I just learned the CSS `animation` fundamentals.
 I wonder if I could use it on the Playground &middot; Bootstrap4 site.

+### Day 10: 26 Feb 2017

+**Today's Progress:** Playing around with CSS animation; creating sliding box.
+On the other hand, learned how to integrate PostCSS to my workflow.

+**Thoughts:** Hmm PostCSS has a lot of plugins.
+Where to start?

 ## About #100DaysofCode
 * [Rules](rules.md)